Headstart into university

 Even the subjects a student elects during high school can dramatically impact their ATAR score, and their choice of degree and university.
 If a student performs poorly in certain 'serious' subjects like mathematics, science and economics their ATAR ranking can also be pulled down.
 If an intelligent and creative student elects to focus, or even dabble, in visual arts, music or drama, their ATAR can also be impacted negatively.

-To rebalance the scales universities offer bonus points to target certain groups and ensure intelligence, creativity, attitude and passion are part of the equation in determining whether a student should and can graduate from a degree.
+To rebalance the scales universities use adjustment factors to encourage diversity and ensure intelligence, creativity, attitude and passion are part of the equation in determining whether a student should and can graduate from a degree.

-Alternative entry pathways and bonus points schemes are so valuable because they open the door to a diverse group of students that may otherwise not complete tertiary education.
+Alternative entry pathways and additional points through adjustment factors are valuable because they open the door to a diverse group of students that may otherwise not complete tertiary education.
 Alternative pathways are central to equity and diversity - and these in turn, are fundamental to vibrant student communities that create real social impact.

 Macquarie University's Big History: Connecting Knowledge Massive Open Online Course (MOOC) is an educational tool that will provide students with a powerful, and empowering, foundation for university study in any discipline and an alternate pathway into tertiary education.
 It is available on the COURSERA® platform to all - to high school students, university students and lifelong learners.

-Students who verify their completion of the Big History: Connecting Knowledge MOOC will receive 3 bonus points on their UAC rank for admission to Macquarie University.
+Students who verify their completion of the Big History: Connecting Knowledge MOOC can be eligible for 3 additional points towards their selection rank.

 Zooming in and framework lectures enable students to understand key concepts through the lens of different disciplines and the unprecedented challenges we face on a global challenge.